Last Updated on

 What About the Recovery?

-The recovery from a twin pregnancy delivery, whether it’s vaginal or c-section, is more or less the same as it is from a single delivery.
-However, you may lose more blood during the delivery.
-Your back, knees and hips may feel achy for a while as they have borne so much of weight in the last trimester or towards the end of pregnancy.
+Recovery from twin delivery, whether it’s vaginal or c-section, is more or less the same as it is from a single delivery.
+However, you may lose more blood during delivery.
+Your back, knees and hips may feel achy for a while as they have borne so much of weight in the last trimester.
 Your breasts and belly may take a little longer to come back to its shape.
 You may experience more postpartum blood or lochia compared to a woman who has given birth to a single baby.
 You may also have gained more weight with twin babies.

 The mantra is to keep calm and be patient with your body.
 After about six weeks or so, your doctor may allow you to do some mild exercises.
 Breastfeeding is the best way to come back to shape and lose all that pregnancy fat.
-Breastfeeding will not only release the feel-good hormone called oxytocin in your body, but it will also help you lose the pregnancy fat much faster than the mothers with single babies.
+Breastfeeding will not only release the feel-good hormone called oxytocin in your body, but it will also help you lose pregnancy fat much faster compared to the mothers delivering single babies.

-Giving birth to twin babies is a fantastic feeling.
 Twin delivery may not be as easy as a normal delivery.
-You may have to keep in mind that there are risks involved.
-Your babies may have to spend few days in neonatal units or special care.
+You will have to keep in mind that there are risks involved.
+Your babies may have to spend a few days in the neonatal unit or be under special care for a while.
 However, if proper care and caution are exercised during pregnancy, there are minimal chances of complications.
 It is recommended to be in regular touch with your midwife or your doctor.
-If you are opting for normal delivery or caesarean delivery, discuss in detail about the pros and cons of both, with your doctor.
+If you are opting for normal delivery or caesarean delivery, discuss in detail the pros and cons of both with your doctor.